 Remove the dough from the fridge and roll out onto a floured surface. *see note.

 Roll the dough over the rolling pin and lift into a greased 9 inch pie dish.
 Leave a 1 inch overhang, then fold the edges under and make the edges pretty.
 Use a fork to prick holes in the base of the dough.
-Brush the edges of the pastry with the beaten egg.
+Lightly cover the crust edge with foil.
 Bake in the center of the oven for 10 minutes.
-Remove from the oven and allow to cool slightly.
+Remove from the oven, remove the foil and allow to cool slightly.

 To a mixing bowl, add the cooled sweet potato and mash until smooth.
 Add the sugar, cream, maple syrup, eggs, cinnamon and nutmeg.
 Whisk until mixed and smooth.

 Pour the filling into the pie crust, place on a baking sheet and bake for 50 minutes until the filling is set.
 It will still be jiggly.
 Remove from the oven and cool completely.

 * The dough may be hard, don't worry, this is just the butter hardening.
 Leave out for a couple of minutes to soften, then start rolling.